logo

 • Long boom + long arm: Ideal for deep trenching, canals, or marine applications.

-For instance, The Kobelco SK350LC-10 medium excavator has a maximum digging depth of 7.56 meters when equipped with the standard 6.5-meter boom and a standard arm.
+For instance, the Kobelco SK350LC-10 medium excavator has a maximum digging depth of 7.56 meters when equipped with the standard 6.5-meter boom and a standard arm.
 This depth is suitable for medium to large-scale excavation tasks, such as foundation work, utility trenching, and road construction.
+Browse medium excavators on Makana in this depth range.

 2. Machine size class